Neurology Residency

 Residents also participate in case-based educational sessions in neuroradiology, EEG, EMG, and movement disorders in a weekly Friday noon conference.

 Neuroscience Grand Rounds are offered two times a month.
 Residents are invited to present their research activities.
 Residents also participate in Grand Rounds by presenting interesting cases.
-A twice-yearly clinical-radiological-pathological case conference is an additional avenue for resident participation.
+A clinical-radiological-pathological case conference is an additional avenue for resident participation.

 Residents also participate in a resident-led, faculty-supervised, Morbidity and Mortality Conference monthly; both inpatient and outpatient cases are discussed.